Rula Jebreal: Early life and education

-Jebreal was born in Haifa, Israel, to Nigeria-born Sufi imam Othman Jebreal and Zakia, and grew up in Jerusalem.
-Her father was an imam and groundskeeper at the Al-Aqsa Mosque.
-Her mother, who suffered from severe abuse in her childhood, committed suicide by walking into the sea and drowning when Jebreal was 5.
-She and her sister Rania were put into the Dar El-Tifel orphanage by their father, in 1978, until 1991.
-She was raised in the orphanage, and regards its founder, Hind Husseini, as her teacher and mother, crediting her with saving her life.
+Jebreal was born in Haifa, Israel, to Nigerian-born Othman Jebreal and his wife Zakia, and grew up in Jerusalem.
+Her father was a Sufi imam and a groundskeeper at Al-Aqsa Mosque.
+Her mother, who suffered from severe abuse in her childhood, committed suicide by walking into the sea and drowning in 1978, when Jebreal was 5.
+She and her sister Rania were immediately put into the Dar El-Tifel orphanage by their father and were raised there until 1991.
+She regards its founder, Hind al-Husseini, as her teacher and mother, crediting her with saving her life.

 In 1993, she received a scholarship from the Italian government to study at the University of Bologna, where she graduated with a degree in physiotherapy.

 Career

 Journalism

 Jebreal worked as a journalist in Italy for twelve years.
 In 2006 she worked with Michele Santoro as an interviewer on AnnoZero, a political television show in Italy.